The Scw'exmx are the People of the Creeks.

 The word is taken from the name of the Nicola River, Scw'ex, which means “creek.”
-There are five (5) bands in the Nicola Valley who comprise the Scw'exmx: nc’tetkʷu (Coldwater Indian Band), sulu̓ s (Lower Nicola Indian Band), nwéyc (Nooaitch Indian Band), sxéxn̓ x (Shackan Indian Band) sp’ax̌ʔmi̓n and nɬq’aɬməlʔx (Upper Nicola Band), and the urban Indigenous population of the Nicola Valley.
+There are five (5) bands in the Nicola Valley who comprise the Scw'exmx: nc’tetkʷu (Coldwater Indian Band), sulu̓ s (Lower Nicola Indian Band), nwéyc (Nooaitch Indian Band), sxéxn̓ x (Shackan Indian Band) sp’ax̌ʔmi̓n and nɬq’aɬməlʔx (Upper Nicola Band), along with the urban Indigenous population of the Nicola Valley.
+Four (4) of the bands are members of the nłeʔkepmx Nation and the fifth, Upper Nicola Band, is a member of the syilx Nation.

-SCFSS works with community representatives and leadership to establish, understand and follow protocol and community agreements to implement strategies toward our collaborative vision.
-SCFSS is committed to work with all communities and reinforce teachings and language throughout our services.
-Our communities guide us on this pathway of change toward our vision that we are all somebody’s seventh generation.
-Through respectful and meaningful collaboration, our society and our communities will support each other to implement action and change.
+The communities guide Scw’exmx Child and Family Service Society on this pathway of change toward our vision that we are all somebody’s seventh generation.
+By working together in a respectful and meaningful way, the Society and communities will support each other to implement action and change.

 Upper Nicola is the only syilx (Okanagan) community in the Nicola Valley.
 In the 18th century, ancestors of Upper Nicola permanently inhabited the Upper Nicola and Salmon River watersheds as a result of the Fish Lake Accord with the Kamloops Shuswap tribe.
 Within the two communities of spaxmn (Douglas Lake) and n̓łq̓iłəml̓x (Quilchena), there are 138 residential homes.
 Approximately 363 (37%) of our members live on-reserve.
 The kwU StemtimA/ are working to reassert and assume our full inherent Indigenous jurisdiction as an Indigenous (S. 35) right in Canada, over our relations, defined as all children, families and community members living on and off reserve.
 We are a proud, inclusive Syilx community working together to promote suxʷtxtəm, teach our captíkʷł and committed to building foundations through Enowkinwíxʷ.